 This app list will be updated if there are some big changes, and we’ll remove anyone who charges for backup previewing.

 Joyoshare iPhone Data Recovery Trail Version

 Joyoshare is one of the excellent free iTunes backup viewers I found that people could use to access the contents and files from iTunes backup.
-This app runs on Windows and Mac to get all your iPhone backups saved on your computer, and help you preview and extracts the contents on the backup compressed files.
+This app runs on Windows and Mac to get all your iPhone backups saved on your computer, and help you preview and extract the contents on the backup compressed files.

 And this could be very helpful if you don’t want to restore using the default method to spread out all files on your iPhone screen.